littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - _**iss**_: Here you need to paste your Identity Provider's issuer url.
 - _**username-claim**_: This field is currently not being used, but it is part of the required configuration, so you can just leave it as is with the default value as _preferred_username_
-- _**authorities**_: Within this property you need to set at least 1 JSON path that indicates from where the roles are going to be found within the token's claims, and this is important to help the API differentiate between ADMIN and NON-ADMIN users.
+- _**authorities**_: Within this property you MUST set at least 1 JSON path that indicates from where the roles are going to be found within the token's claims, and this is important to help the API differentiate between ADMIN and NON-ADMIN users.
 - _**vendor**_: This indicates who is the vendor or identity provider in charge of the authentication of users for the previously set issuer.
 For now, Keycloak is the only vendor with access to all the features that this API provides.
-  _More vendors are going to be supported in the future._
+- **tenant-id**: This property must match your Tenant that MUST be already created within LittleHorse Server.
+- **clients**: Within this property you MUST set at least one client-id from your Keycloak realm from which your access tokens will be generated.

 When you have your oidc-properties.yml properly configured, you will be ready to run UserTasks API from the source code.